-In Chennai, the Dropbox process has proven to be not only faster but also more structured.
-It enables visa applicants to submit their documents in an organized manner and track their application status online.
+In Chennai, the Dropbox process enables visa applicants to submit their documents in an organized manner and track their application status online.
 The process is designed to reduce the workload at the consulate and enhance the user experience by eliminating unnecessary appointments for those with clean immigration histories.

 Before initiating the Dropbox process, it is critical to determine whether you meet the eligibility criteria.
 The U.S. Department of State has outlined specific conditions that applicants must fulfill to qualify for the Interview Waiver Program: